ez-aem/aem-project-archetype/src/main/archetype/aem-experience-template/README.md

-# AEM Quick Site Template with Proxy Component Support
+# AEM Experience Template with Proxy Component Support

 ```bash
 npm run build
 npm run deploy
 ```

-3. Go to AEM and create a site form template.
+Go to AEM and create a site from template.

-## ${appTitle} Site Template
+## Experience Template

-This is the ${appTitle} site template for Adobe Experience Manager as a Cloud Service (AEMaaCS).
+This is the Experience Template for Adobe Experience Manager as a Cloud Service (AEMaaCS).

 <img src="previews/site.png?raw=true" alt="Minimal  site preview" width="50%">